ShubhRana15/PythonDataAnalysis/README.md

 # PythonDataAnalysis
-This contains all the experiments (basic data Cleaning/preprocessing) performed on analyzing multiple formats of data using python.
+This contains all the experiments (Data Ingestion) performed on analyzing multiple formats of data using python.